What is the form 1098-T?

 - Box 5 - The total amount of scholarships or grants paid and processed by Springfield College during the calendar year.
 This may also include scholarships and grants that posted in the reporting year for a prior year.

 - Box 6 - The amount of any adjustments made for prior year scholarships or grants.
 This amount may affect the amount of any allowable tuition and fees deduction or education credit students may claim for the prior year.
 See IRS Form 8863 or IRS Publication 970 for more information.

-- Box 7 - If checked indicates that the amount reported in Box 1 includes amounts paid for an academic period beginning in the next calendar year.
-See IRS Publication 970 for more information.
+- Box 7 - If checked indicates that the amount reported in Box 1 includes amounts paid for an academic period beginning in the next calendar year. (payments made in December 2018 for terms beginning January – March 2019) See IRS Publication 970 for more information.

 - Box 8 - Indicates whether students are considered to be carrying at least one-half the normal full-time workload for their course of study at Springfield College.

 - Box 9 - Indicates whether a student is considered a graduate student.

 - Box 10 - This box will be blank.

 What educational expenses are considered as qualified tuition and related expenses?

 Qualified tuition and related expenses include undergraduate and graduate tuition, and student activity fees.
 The cost of course-related books and supplies, may qualify in certain circumstances.

 Expenses that do not qualify include room and board, insurance, medical expenses, and various fees and charges.